 Gecko Run's nano-adhesive pads adhere best to glass surfaces such as glass doors and windows, but you can also attach the pads to other surfaces, as long as they are smooth enough (tiles, plastics, wood and imitation wood, glossy painted surfaces, metal, etc.).
-Experiment with different surfaces!
+Experiment with different surfaces around your house!

 Before you use Gecko Run for the first time, you will need to attach the nano-adhesive pads to the adapters and some of the tricks.
-You can find out how to do this in the box below and on pages 4 and 5.
+You can find out how to do this on pages 4 and 5.

 Before you start building a run, make sure that your installation surface is clean, dry, and free of grease.
 This will ensure that the pads can develop their full adhesive power.
 The longer the pads remain on a surface, the greater their adhesion.
-Always use the included Gecko tool to remove the adapters from the surfaces.
+If the pads have been attached to a surface for a while, you may not be able to remove them easily on your own.
+In this case, ask an adult to help you.